-This important section must be completed as comprehensively as possible.
-Candidates must show evidence that they have successfully produced horses and competed in Eventing competitions up to and including 5 level.
+Candidates must show evidence that they have successfully produced horses and competed in show jumping competitions up to and including Grade A. This important section must be completed as comprehensively as possible.

 Candidates should list their competition experience, and give where possible details of dates, venues and placings.
 When assessing the CV, account will be taken of the candidate's riding and competition experience both in the above and other varied spheres.